iamsteveng/namecard/tests/web-e2e/README.md

 This workspace contains a lightweight Puppeteer smoke test that drives the production build of the NameCard frontend against the new Lambda-backed API surface.

 ## What the test does
-- Loads the login page and captures a screenshot (`01-login.png`).
+- Registers a brand-new user through the `/auth/register` UI and captures the success state (`01-registration-success.png`).
-- Signs in using the seeded demo account (`demo@namecard.app` / `DemoPass123!`).
+- Signs in via the login form using the freshly created credentials (`02-login.png`).
-- Waits for the dashboard to render and captures a screenshot (`02-dashboard.png`).
+- Waits for the dashboard to render and captures a screenshot (`03-dashboard.png`).
-- Navigates to the cards view, ensures data is visible, and captures a screenshot (`03-cards.png`).
+- Navigates to the cards view, ensures data is visible, and captures a screenshot (`04-cards.png`).

 Screenshots are written to `./artifacts` so you can review exactly which UI flows were exercised.